bodymoto/dev-website/README.md

-My first developed website using only HTML & CSS.<br />
+Website developed using only HTML & CSS.<br />
 This project holds special meaning because it represents new beginnings.<br />

 *Run:*